Shubham-Hazra/CS765-Blockchain-Assignment-2/README.md

   - Simulates transaction generation and PoW delays

 - `event.py`         - Models 4 types of events
-  - CreateTXN - This event is responsible for creating transactions
+  - create_transaction - This event is responsible for creating transactions
+  - receive_transactions - This event is responsible for receiving transactions to its neighbors
-  - ReceiveTXN - This event is responsible for forwarding transactions to its neighbors
+  - forward_transactions - This event is responsible for forwarding transactions to its neighbors
-  - MineBlock - This event is responsible for mining a block
+  - mine_block - This event is responsible for mining a block
-  - ForwardBlock - This event is responsible for listening for forwarding blocks to its neighbors
+  - forward_block - This event is responsible for listening for forwarding blocks to its neighbors
+  - receive_block - This event is responsible for receiving blocks from its neighbors

 - `simulate.py`    - Simulates Peers' interaction
   - Generates and simulates the blockchain network